MIddle School- Counselor

 Facilitate Operation School Bell and other community opportunities for students.

-Work with administrator to coordinate crisis intervention procedures.
+Work with the administrator to coordinate crisis intervention procedures.

 Perform other duties as assigned.